Auckland train, Hamilton A&E among latest locations of interest

 A Hamilton accident and emergency clinic was also added to the list.

-Anyone who was at Anglesea Clinic Urgent Care on Saturday between 10.54am-1.45pm are asked to self-monitor for symptoms for 10 days after potential exposure.
+Anyone who was at Anglesea Clinic Urgent Care on Saturday between 10.54am-1.45pm is asked to self-monitor for symptoms for 10 days after potential exposure.

 Shoppers who visited New World Morrinsville on Wednesday last week between 5am and 3.05pm are also being asked to self-monitor for symptoms.